June 2, 1936 – December 13, 2001

 And I won’t blame her for her tricks.
 No, I will celebrate her fury because it means that she has finally regained her free will.

 I held my Mom’s hand as she finally passed away peacefully on December 13, 2001.
+We buried her 7 years ago today.
 The night she died, the wind blew in my brother’s 13th story apartment window and the florist where I bought her flowers in Perth Ontario burned to the ground.
 Was that her fury?
 I’m not sure.
 All I know is that she continues to give me gifts for which I will be eternally grateful.

 I love you Mom and miss you more than these words could ever say.